DATAMATH CALCULATOR MUSEUM

 The NAND Flash-ROM architecture was introduced by Toshiba in 1989 and is based on pages of typically 512 to 2048 Bytes and blocks of typical 32 or 64 pages.

-The disassembled PLT SU1 makes use of one Toshiba TC58DVM82A NAND Flash-ROM with 32M Bytes size compared with 8M Bytes resp.
+The disassembled PLT SU1 makes use of one Toshiba TC58DVM82A NAND EEPROM with 32M Bytes capacity compared with 8M Bytes resp.
 16M Bytes of the PLT SHH1 and PLT FHH1.

-During power-up of the system the program content of the NOR Flash is simply copied into the SDRAM and executed from there.
-We assume that the PLT FHH1 uses the SDRAM as workspace for user data but stores changes on them into the NAND Flash memory.
+During power-up of the system the program content of the NOR Flash-ROM is simply copied into the SDRAM and executed from there.
+We assume that the PLT FHH1 uses the SDRAM as workspace for user data but stores changes on them into the NAND Flash-ROM.

-The disassembled PLT SU1 makes use of one Samsung K4M56163P SDRAM with 16M*16 size compared with 8M*16 SDRAM located in the PLT SHH1 and PLT FHH1.
+The disassembled PLT SU1 makes use of one Samsung K4M56163P SDRAM with 16M*16 bits capacity compared with 8M*16 bits SDRAM located in the PLT SHH1 and PLT FHH1.

 Display: The PLT SU1 uses a high-contrast color display with a resolution of 480 * 320 pixels, a huge improvement over the monochrome display used in the PLT FHH1.
 The large touch-screen display includes a novel split screen capability with up to 4 views.